department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/s-dvi/premium-rates.md

 -	The amount of insurance you want, **and**
 - The coverage plan requested

-**You can can calculate your premium rate by doing the following:**
+**To calculate your premium rate:**

-Multiply the amount of your insurance by the rate for your age and plan type.
-For example, if you're 51 years old and want to buy $10,000.00 worth of insurance, you'll make this calculation to determine your premium payment: <br>
+Multiply the amount of your insurance per (divided by) $1000 by the rate for your age and plan type.
+For example, if you're 51 years old and want to buy $10,000.00 worth of 5 year level term insurance, you'd make this calculation to determine your monthly premium payment: <br>

-2.57 (Age 51 rate) x 10 (amount of insurance) = $25.70 / month.
+$1.28 (Age 51 rate) x 10 (amount of insurance / 1000) = $12.80 / month.

 ### Should I compare these premium rates to other insurance companies?

 Yes.
 Before you decide to apply for this coverage, we encourage you to compare our premium rates to a few other insurance companies.
-If your disability is not too serious, a commercial company may be able to offer you a better deal.
+If your disability isn't too serious, a commercial company may be able to offer you a better deal.

 ### Can I get a waiver so I don’t have to pay the premiums?